40net-cloud/fortinet-gcp-solutions/gcp-dm/fortigate/README.md

 * hasync
 * mgmt

+The templates will NOT create internal and external networks, you have to create them manually or add to the configuration file (as in examples included in this repository).
+Heartbeat and dedicated management networks (hasync and mgmt) can refer to existing networks or be created during HA cluster deployment.

 Each network in `networks` object has following properties:
 - **vpc** - url of VPC Network
 - **subnet** - url of VPC Subnet
 - **ipCidrRange** - [optional] CIDR address of the subnet
 - **networkIP** - [optional] instance IP address with mask (e.g. 192.168.0.2/24).

 NOTE: If **networkIP** is not set, first IP from ipCidrRange will be assigned as static IP.
 If **ipCidrRange** is not set, instance will use DHCP assignment.
 Long netmask (255.255.255.0) is NOT supported.
+If **vpc** is not set for hasync and mgmt networks, they wil be created.

 #### Example of a complete object:
 ```yaml